Tank1334/Onboarding-Newbies/chapter_01/day_03.md

 # Day 03 - Introduction to Data concept & Hadoop Ecosystem :elephant:

+## Overview:
+Today's session is all about diving into the Hadoop ecosystem and understanding its core components.
+You'll explore the foundational concepts of Hadoop, including the Hadoop Distributed File System (HDFS), MapReduce, YARN, and Apache Hive.
+The focus is on gaining a high-level understanding of the Hadoop ecosystem and its role in big data processing.

 ## Goals:
 - Gain a foundational understanding of the Hadoop ecosystem.
 - Explore key components and their roles in big data processing.